 What do you think is the most valuable thing NASN membership provides that helps your nurses perform better?

 Answer: There are several key factors that make being a member in NASN invaluable.
 The first is you are automatically connected with fellow school nurses across the country.
 It’s always interesting for me to read how nurses in a school a thousand miles away are seeking the same information I am.
 Further, I find the message board and frequent email updates to be extremely informative and timely.
 A NASN membership also provides a direct connection with your home state’s school nurse association.
 The local association is a great resource for school nursing practice in your state, as well as providing updates on legislation and how it may affect you as a school nurse.
 Membership also gives you access to fantastic continuing education opportunities such as local or national conferences and meetings vital to keeping current.
 The Journal of School Nursing also provides a school nurse with well-written articles and relevant research to support school nursing practice and guides decision making.

 Staying connected with other school nurses and participating in continuing education activities are probably the most valuable aspects to NASN membership and without a doubt contribute to my nurses taking their school nursing practice to the next level.

-If you’re looking for a job as a school nurse, looking for a promotion, or just looking to get noticed by your director of nursing services, join NASN or renew your membership today.
-And if you’re a nursing services director interested in hiring the best in school nursing, put your openings on NASN’s job board.
+If you’re looking for a job as a school nurse, seeking a promotion, or just looking to get noticed by your director of nursing services, join NASN or renew your membership today.
+Additionally, if you’re a nursing services director interested in hiring the best in school nursing, put your openings on NASN’s job board